hzeller/timg/README.md

         -g<w>x<h>  : Output pixel geometry.
 Default from terminal 195x126
         -w<seconds>: If multiple images given: Wait time between (default: 0.0).
-        -a         : Switch off antialiasing (default: on) -T         : Trim: crop away all same-color pixels around image.
+        -a         : Switch off antialiasing (default: on) -T[<pre-crop>] : Trim: auto-crop away all same-color pixels around image.
-                     Can be given multiple times for more 'rounds'.
+                     The optional pre-crop is pixels to remove beforehand to get rid of an uneven border.
         -W         : Scale to fit width of terminal (default: fit terminal width and height) -U         : Toggle Upscale.
 If an image is smaller than the terminal size, scale it up to full size.